alphonsustay/heatmap_visualiser/README.md

 4) All the relevant plots / animation will be saved in sub-folders found in the `img/` folder.
 The saved folders will follow the respective naming convention [YYYYMMDD_HHMM]

 ** The `plot_ColorContrast.py` is an added function to make adjustments to the color contrast of the Traffic Density scale.
 This is to make the plots more visable
+** The background of the plot can be modified within the `heatmap_visualiser.py` under the `imread` function in line 107.

 ##  ** How to run **